glpi-project/doc-agent/source/configuration.rst

         b760f1ce
         * cp -a CA.crt $CA_CERT_DIR/b760f1ce.0

+.. _ca-cert-file:

 ``ca-cert-file``
     Specifies the file containing aggregated Certification Authority (CA) certificates.

+.. _ssl-cert-file:

+``ssl-cert-file``
+    Specifies the file containing SSL client certificate to use when connecting to server target or for WinRM remote inventory.

+.. _no-ssl-check:

 ``no-ssl-check``
     Disables server SSL certificate validation.
 The default is 0 (false).

+.. _timeout:

 ``timeout``
     Specifies a timeout, in seconds, for server connections.